JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Change in dotCover artifacts

 The `dotCover.dcvr` hidden artifact is no longer published by default.
 It is now created in the build temporary folder and removed when the build finishes.
-If you use dotCover and rely on this artifact, specify the path to the `%system.teamcity.build.tempDir%\..\agentTmp\dotNetCoverageResults\dotCover.dcvr` file explicitly in the [Artifact paths](configuring-general-settings.md#Artifact+Paths).
+If you use dotCover and rely on this artifact, specify the path to the `%\system.teamcity.build.tempDir%\..\agentTmp\dotNetCoverageResults\dotCover.dcvr` file explicitly in the [Artifact paths](configuring-general-settings.md#Artifact+Paths).

 ### Bundled Tools Updates